John P. Hammond: Career

-Hammond hosted the 1991 UK television documentary The Search for Robert Johnson, detailing the life of the legendary Delta bluesman Robert Johnson.

-Hammond has had a longstanding friendship with the songwriter Tom Waits and has performed Waits' songs on occasion.
-In 2001, he released Wicked Grin, an album consisting entirely of Waits compositions, with one exception, the traditional spiritual, "I Know I've Been Changed".
+Hammond hosted the 1991 Bravo UK television documentary The Search for Robert Johnson, detailing the life of the legendary Delta bluesman.
+He had a longstanding friendship with songwriter Tom Waits and performed Waits' songs on occasion.
+In 2001, he released Wicked Grin, an album consisting of Waits' compositions and the traditional spiritual, "I Know I've Been Changed".
 Waits played guitar and sang backing vocals on the album and was also its producer.
+In 2001, he was back in the movies with Tom Waits' song "Get Behind the Mule" for the soundtrack of the film, The Last Castle.